-Flies thrive in warm, humid and smelly conditions.
-They tend to congregate in areas where livestock live.
+Flies thrive in warm, humid, and smelly conditions.
+They tend to congregate in areas where livestock lives.
 They are attracted to the smell of manure and decomposing food.
 As I’m sure you’ve noticed by now, chickens poop a lot, and they also tend to make a big mess of their food, water, and treats.

 Here are our best tips to stop flies around the coop:

 Remove old litter from inside the coop and the run, including the nesting boxes.
 Clean out any leftover feed, kitchen scraps, or old eggs that you might find along the way.
 Make sure droppings are not building up.
 Scrub down the inside of the coop with coop clean or our homemade coop cleaner.

 Ensure that water isn’t pooling anywhere, as this is where flies love to breed.